Surjectivity of the Cannon--Thurston map in metric (graph) bundles: Cannon--Thurston maps are surjective when the bases are

-Then by Theorem \ref{thm-bary imp expo growth}, each fiber has exponential growth, and moreover, the parameters of the exponential growth depend only on $\dl$ and $L$.
+\begin{proof} By Theorem \ref{thm-bary imp expo growth}, each fiber has exponential growth, and moreover, a witnessing pair of the exponential growth depends only on $\dl$ and $L$.
 Hence the collection $\{F_i:i\in\N\cup\{0\}\}$ have uniform exponential growth.
 Note that $X$ is hyperbolic and the fibers have uniformly bounded valence.
-Therefore, Theorem \ref{thm-combo1} $(A)$ follows from Theorem \ref{main thm over ray graph gen}.
+Therefore, Theorem \ref{thm-main bdd valence} follows from Theorem \ref{main thm over ray graph gen}. \end{proof}